luapower/libcurl/libcurl.md

 the prefix).
 `curl_slist` options can be given as lists of strings.
 Callbacks can be given as Lua functions.
-The ffi callback objects are ref-counted and freed on `etr:free()`.
+The ffi callback objects are freed on `etr:free()` (*).

+> (*) Callback objects are ref-counted which means that replacing them on cloned transfers does not result in double-frees, and freeing them is deterministic, which is important since their number is hard-limited.

 <div class=small>
 ----------------------------- --------------------------------------------------------------------